usmansbk/blog-draft/markdowns/redux.md

 todos.filter((todo) => todo.id !== action.id);
 ```

-The `ADD_TODO` and `TOGGLE_TODO` actions both modify the existing `todos` state while the `DELETE_TODO` doesn't.
+The `ADD_TODO` action modifies the existing `todos` state while the `DELETE_TODO` doesn't.

 Unlike the array `push` method, the `filter` method doesn't modify an array.
-Instead, it returns a new array of items that meet a certain criteria.
+Instead, it returns a new array of items that meet certain criteria.

 A naive way of fixing this would be to return the modified or new state whenever an action is performed, and assign it to `state.todos`.